vmware/vic/doc/user_doc/vic_app_dev/using_vic_with_harbor.md

 # Using vSphere Integrated Containers Engine with vSphere Integrated Containers Registry (Harbor)

 This example illustrates using a deployed Virtual Container Host (VCH) with Harbor as a private registry with the assumption that a VCH has been set up using either static IP or FQDN.
-It also assumes there is access to standard Docker that has been updated with the CA certificate used by the Harbor instance.
+It also assumes there is access to standard Docker that has been updated with the CA certificate used to sign the Harbor instance's server certificate and server private key.

 ## Workflow